Password Hacking

 3. Rainbow Table Attack

-Rainbow table attacks target password hashes.
+Rainbow table attack targets password hashes.
 Attackers use precomputed tables of password hashes and their corresponding plaintext passwords.
 When they gain access to a hashed password database, they can quickly look up the plaintext password for a given hash.
 Salting, a technique that adds random data to each password before hashing it, is a defense against rainbow table attacks.

 4. Credential Stuffing